Getting around Seoul: bus, subway, bike, taxi

 By Bus

-There are 2 airport bus types: the Airport Limousine Bus (more luxurious, going only to Seoul Station), and the normal bus (linking the airport to other regions within the city).
+There are two airport bus types: the Airport Limousine Bus (more luxurious, going only to Seoul Station) and the regular bus (linking the airport to other regions within the city).

 By taxi

-Inside the Arrival Hall, there are designated desks, where you can ask for a taxi, and airport staff will help you.
-You can choose the size of the car, how you prefer to pay, and also tell English-speaking people where is your final destination.
+Inside the Arrival Hall, there are designated desks where you can ask for a taxi.
+Airport staff will help you.
+You can choose the car size and how you prefer to pay and tell English-speaking people where your final destination is.

-You must pay at the airport and a driver will come and pick you up from the desk and guide you to the car.
+You must pay at the airport, and a driver will pick you up from the desk and take you to the car.

 Another option would be to book a private transfer by international taxi directly online before your trip.
-The advantage is that you will have all the information you need before you go: booking, place of pick-up, car details etc. Moreover, you will pay online so you won’t have to worry about that as well.
+The advantage is that you will have all the information you need before you go: booking, pick-up place, car details, etc. Moreover, you will pay online, so you won’t have to worry about that.

 Read also: Choose the best place to stay in Seoul